YaSaXii/polynomial-curve-fitting/README.md

 # polynomial-curve-fitting
- python implementation of polynomial curve fitting using Bayesian methods.
+ Python implementation of polynomial curve fitting using Bayesian methods.